idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 - The peep has a record of what they've done in the performance period, instead of only having a crisp memory of the last few months.
 - The manager can calibrate the work to be done so there are no scope surprises.

-Good self assessments are concise, focuses on impact, and then how you delivered the impacat.
+Good self assessments are concise, focuses on impact, and then how you delivered the impact.
 More details at [I.M Wright](https://imwrightshardcode.com/2018/06/connects-with-impact/):

 - _[Clearly measurable impact]_ by _[work you’ve done yourself and/or with others]._
   - Relevant artifacts, or quote from others validating the claim.